-You do not need a huge garden space to grow yellow squash.
-In fact, you can grow yellow summer squash easily in a container on your balcony or patio.
-Starting the squash seeds indoors several weeks before the last frost date in your area, will allow you to be eating the harvest from your plants even sooner than planting them directly into pots outdoors.
+You do not need a huge garden space to grow annual yellow squash (Cucurbita pepo).
+In fact, you can grow a yellow summer squash plant easily in a container on your balcony or patio.
+Starting the squash seeds indoors several weeks before the last frost date in your area will allow you to be eating the harvest from your summer squash plants even sooner than planting them directly into pots outdoors.

 Starting the Seed